KingJoefa/calcutta/TWO_VIEW_ARCHITECTURE.md

 ### Real-Time Synchronization

-All three views connect to the same **WebSocket server** and receive real-time updates:
+Both views connect to the same **WebSocket server** and receive real-time updates:

 ```
 ┌─────────────────┐